French luxury goods group Kering posts record sales, margins - RFI

 Paris (AFP)

-French global luxury goods group reported Wednesday record sales and margins for 2019, led by the Gucci flagship brand in Asia, but cautioned that while confident on the outlook, it was keeping a close eye on several uncertainties, not least the coronavirus outbreak in China.
+French global luxury goods group Kering reported Wednesday record sales and margins for 2019, led by the Gucci flagship brand in Asia, but warned that the coronavirus outbreak posed a real threat and had hit sales badly in China, one of its top markets.

+Chief executive Francois-Henri Pinault said the company had experienced a "large fall" in its China sales over the past 10 days as officials take severe measures to halt the spread of the virus.

+But Pinault said it was still "too early to calculate the impact" of the crisis on the company as a whole.

+"Based on our experience and knowing our strengths, we expect that things will get back to normal rapidly once the emergency is over and we are already working on the next steps," he said, adding that in the days before the outbreak was made official, the business was doing very well.

-Chief executive Francois-Henri Pinault said 2019 had turned out to be another year of strong, profitable growth, with sales above 15 billion euros and an operating margin above 30 percent for the first time.
+Pinault said earlier that 2019 had been another year of strong, profitable growth, with sales above 15 billion euros ($16.4 billion) and an operating margin above 30 percent for the first time.

-Additionally, earnings in 2018 had benefited from the sale of the Puma footware business which generated a gain of 1.18 billion euros.
+Additionally, earnings in 2018 had benefited from the sale of the Puma footwear business which generated a gain of 1.18 billion euros.

 Stripping out these two exceptional items, net profit was up 15.1 percent at 3.2 billion euros.